galaktyk/mocap-hmr-tflite/README.md

 ```

 ## Notice
-This website will no longer be updated.
+This repo will no longer be updated.
 I recommend using these instead.
 https://github.com/facebookresearch/frankmocap
 https://google.github.io/mediapipe/solutions/holistic.html